Food Expiration Dates – What Do They Mean?

-With all of the discussion about food waste online, we reached out to Best Food Facts expert and registered dietitian and author of the Sound Bites Blog, Melissa Joy Dobbins, MS, RDN, CDE, about how to understand food expiration dating.
+With all of the discussion about food waste online, we reached out to registered dietitian and author of the Sound Bites Blog, Melissa Joy Dobbins, MS, RDN, CDE, about how to understand food expiration dating.

 Clear definitions and guidelines can help people make more informed choices about when to discard food.
 If you’re not sure if a product should be discarded or not, it’s always a good option to contact the manufacturer with questions about a specific product.

 “Open Date” uses a calendar date on a food product.
 The Open Date is not a safety date, instead, this label tells how long to display the product for sale at the store.

 “Best if Used By (or Before)” date is recommended for best flavor or quality.
 This is not a date to purchase by, nor is it an indication that the product is unsafe after this date.

 “Use By” date is the date recommended to use the product by in order to have the best quality.
 This date has been determined by the manufacturer of the product.
 Even after the “Use By” date, a food should remain safe and wholesome if it has been properly stored and handled.